mtrazzi/twitter-spam/README.md

 3) but then just run ```./spam```,

-4) write the first tweet of the thread
+4) write the first tweet of the thread (or insert the twitter id of 1st tweet (can be found here: https://twitter.com/YOUR_USERNAME/status/TWEET_ID)).

 5) and you're ready to type `N_CHAR` every `N_SEC` until you lose. tweets are automatically sent when you reach `N_CHAR`